wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 [<img src="https://raw.github.com/pfn/passifox/master/documentation/images/cip-popup-normal.png" alt="popup-normal" width="200px" />](https://raw.github.com/pfn/passifox/master/documentation/images/cip-popup-normal.png)

 7. Reload the current page.
-8. Open the settings to adjust chromeIPass for your needs.
+8. Open the settings to adjust KeePassHTTP-Connector for your needs.

 ## 3. Functionality

 ### 3.1 Access the credentials

-If chromeIPass detected a combination of username + password fields it requests all credentials for the current page from KeePassHttp.<br />
+If KeePassHTTP-Connector detected a combination of username + password fields it requests all credentials for the current page from KeePassHttp.<br />
 The received credentials are accessible via multiple ways which are described in the following sections.

 #### 3.1.1 Popup

-The icon of chromeIPass gets a question mark.<br />
+The icon of KeePassHTTP-Connector gets a question mark.<br />
 Clicking on the icon opens a popup on which you can choose the credentials which should be filled in.

 If there are several username + password combinations on the page the credentials are filled into the focused combination (focus on username or password field) or into the first combination.